ucan-wg/spec/README.md

 A good litmus test for invocation validity by a discharging agent is to check if they would be able to create a valid delegation for that capability.

+### 5.2.2 Token Uniqueness

-Each remote invocation MUST be a unique UCAN: using a nonce, for instance.
-This is easy to implement with a store of hashes of previously seen unexpired UCANs and is REQUIRED to replay attack prevention.
+Each remote invocation MUST be a unique UCAN: for instance using a nonce (`nnc`) or simply a unique expiry.
+The recipient MUST validate that they have not received the top-level UCAN before.
+For implementation recommentations, please refer to [§8.3](#83-replay-attack-prevention).

 ## 5.3 Proof Chaining